ManHUU/snakemake-gatk-rna-workflow/README.md

 ```

 > **Parallelism**: HaplotypeCaller runs per sample in parallel.
 GenomicsDBImport
-> and GenotypeGVCFs each run as 25 independent jobs (one per chromosome),
+> and GenotypeGVCFs each run as 24 independent jobs (one per chromosome — chr1–22, chrX, chrY),
 > then MergeVcfs collects the results.

 ---